On Earth as it is in Heaven: for the common good, for you!

 God does not need our good works, Luther said, but our neighbor does.
 (Wingren, Luther on Vocation, 10)

 One of the most exciting aspects of this stage of the Common Ground Church journey is the hope of living a life of value in our actual ordinary, daily lives in the context of the whole Creation.
-That’s why we understand ourselves as a multi-campus church distributed where we live, work and play.
+That’s why we understand ourselves as a multi-campus church distributed where we live, work and play, but most importantly, where two or more gather in Jesus’ name.
 (And, hey, here’s the rub for some when it comes to talking this way: it won’t always makes sense to folks with baked-in preconceptions of “church,” which is clearly not a physical building according to Jesus in the Gospels.
 Which dare we say, should matter since Jesus kinda started the whole thing.
 Right?
 Need more convincing?
 Go further back in the tradition and consider God’s opinion on temple building in 2 Samuel 7.)

 Wherever I have moved about among all the people of Israel, did I ever speak a word with any of the tribal leaders of Israel, whom I commanded to shepherd my people Israel, saying, “Why have you not built me a house of cedar?”
 (2 Samuel 7:7)

 What then is the CGC promoting?
-We are developing a platform for simple but powerful daily practices that attune us to a sense of the holy and concern for neighbor and ourselves.
-We call this the soul work/good work platform with more to come about it as we journey together with the Spirit.
+We are developing a contextualized platform for simple but powerful daily practices that attune us to a sense of the holy and concern for neighbor and ourselves.
+We understand this as a soul work/good work platform with more to come about it as we journey together with the Spirit.
 (God’s not finished with us yet!)